2016–17 EFL Cup: Matches

 Note: The numbers in parentheses are the tier for the team during the 2016–17 season.

 Semi-finals

 Teams

-A total of four clubs played in the semi-finals, all winners of the fifth round.
+A total of four clubs played in the semi-finals, all winners of the quarter-finals.
 There was no seeding in this round and the draw was held on 30 November.

 Matches

 The semi-finals were played over two legs, with each team playing one leg at home, and the team that scored more goals on aggregate over the two legs advancing to the final.

 First leg

 The first leg matches were played in the week commencing 9 January 2017.

 Second leg

 The second leg matches were played on 25 and 26 January 2017.

 Note: The numbers in parentheses are the tier for the team during the 2016–17 season.

 Final

 The final was held on 26 February 2017 at Wembley Stadium.